Hospital Medicine Research

 Clinical predictive guidelines enable clinicians to quickly identify, diagnose, and prevent patient health complications in the hospital setting.
 Dr.

-Ed Marcantonio, head of the Division's research program, has conducted extensive work into clinical prediction rules for the onset of delirium after non-cardiac and cardiac surgery, hip fracture repair, and post-acute care.
-Dr. Marcantonio's research has also identified meperidine as a major risk-factor biomarker for postoperative delirium.
-His current work focuses on the discovery of additional biomarkers that may serve as risk factors for delirium, along with developing a clinical diagnostic interview for delirium that will enable more accurate prediction for this complication.
+Ed Marcantonio, Chief of the Division's Section of Research, has conducted extensive work into clinical prediction rules for the onset of delirium during hospitalization and post-acute care.
+His current work focuses on the discovery of biomarkers that may serve as risk factors for delirium, along with developing a clinical diagnostic interview for delirium that will enable more efficient and accurate prediction of this complication.